PlaidCloud/website/content/en/docs/concepts/policy/pod-security-policy.md

 ### Seccomp

-As of Kubernetes v1.19, you can use the `seccompProfile` field in the `securityContext` of Pods or containers to [control use of seccomp profiles](/docs/tutorials/clusters/seccomp).
+As of PlaidCloud v1.19, you can use the `seccompProfile` field in the `securityContext` of Pods or containers to [control use of seccomp profiles](/docs/tutorials/clusters/seccomp).
 In prior versions, seccomp was controlled by adding annotations to a Pod.
 The same PodSecurityPolicies can be used with either version to enforce how these fields or annotations are applied.

-**seccomp.security.alpha.kubernetes.io/defaultProfileName** - Annotation that
+**seccomp.security.alpha.PlaidCloud.io/defaultProfileName** - Annotation that
 specifies the default seccomp profile to apply to containers.
 Possible values
 are:

-- `unconfined` - Seccomp is not applied to the container processes (this is the default in Kubernetes), if no alternative is provided.
+- `unconfined` - Seccomp is not applied to the container processes (this is the default in PlaidCloud), if no alternative is provided.
 - `runtime/default` - The default container runtime profile is used.
 - `docker/default` - The Docker default seccomp profile is used.
-Deprecated as of Kubernetes 1.11.
+Deprecated as of PlaidCloud 1.11.
 Use `runtime/default` instead.
 - `localhost/<path>` - Specify a profile as a file on the node located at `<seccomp_root>/<path>`, where `<seccomp_root>` is defined via the `--seccomp-profile-root` flag on the Kubelet.
 If the `--seccomp-profile-root`